konne88/functorio/README.md

 This library is still in early alpha.
 Let's make it better together!
 Join the [discord](https://discord.gg/UGEcqxpSMn), send me pull requests, file github issues, email me, etc. Anything you think is interesting is probably also interesting to me.

+I'm not the first person to have looked into the connection between Factorio and programming languages.
+Bartosz Milewski gave a [talk](https://www.youtube.com/watch?v=A46KQtriYuM) and wrote a great [blog post](https://bartoszmilewski.com/2021/02/16/functorio/) about the connection; and also came up with the name Functorio in his post.

 The following sections describe Functorio's features in more detail.
 At the end of this post you'll see how to build a factory that generates 150 of all the Nauvis sciences (red, green, blue, yellow, purple, black) per minute.